StackVista/stackstate-docs/use/problem-analysis/problems.md

 When the root cause and all contributing cause components have changed to a CLEAR \(green\) health state, the problem is considered as resolved and will no longer be visible in the StackState UI.
 A `Problem resolved` event will be generated.

 If the components change back to an unhealthy state in the future, this will be reported as a new problem in StackState.

-## Changes to problem root cause

-### One problem, two root causes

-If the root cause component of a problem switches its state to healthy, the next unhealthy component at the bottom of the dependency chain will become the new root cause.
-If there are two or more potential new root causes, StackState will split the problem.
-As each problem can only have one root cause, a new problem will be created for each potential root cause.

-The following events will be generated:

-* One `Problem updated` event for the problem whose new root cause with the oldest health state change timestamp of all new root causes.
-* `Problem created` events for all other new problems.

 ## See also